Regulated Electricity Price Plan. It’s Your Choice to Make!

 - Starting October 13, 2020, ERTH Power will be accepting your election to switch from TOU Pricing to Tiered Pricing.

-- Simply print the election form.
-The form is intended to be as simple as possible in terms of the information that you need to provide.
+- Simply download and complete the fillable election form.opens PDF file The form is intended to be as simple as possible in terms of the information that you need to provide.
 You should have a recent electricity bill on hand when filling out the form, as you will need your utility account number.
 For help to find the account number and other parts of the electricity bill, see sample TOU and Tiered bills on the Ontario Energy Board’s website at www.oeb.ca/choice.

 - Within 10 business days of receiving your election form, ERTH Power must tell you if your election form can’t be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).